Case Study: Do the actions of a user’s first day help predict long-term value?

 4. Green – Users who’ve completed 0 games on day 1

 Actual LTV curves earned by users via ad & in-app purchases segmented by the number of games played.

 While the results make sense, the overall learnings are very interesting:

-- 10-games completers are worth ~2X more valuable than users who only complete 1.
+3. 10-game completions are ~2X more valuable than users who only complete 1.

 From a product development perspective, it’s clear we have an opportunity to turn a 0-level player into a 1+ level player – with corresponding LTVs – if we can shift the player’s early behavior through better onboarding.